Advanced cancer treatment

 Although advanced cancer usually can’t be cured it can be controlled.
 This is called palliative care and aims to help maintain quality of life.
 Treatment may shrink the cancer, slow or stop the spread of cancer or relieve side effects.

 Treatment will depend on where the cancer started, where and how far it has spread as well as your general health and personal preferences.
 Common treatments, which can be used alone or in combinations, for advanced cancer include:

-These treatments are often part of palliative care.
 Treatment may also be available through clinical trials.

 You should talk to your health care team about the aim of each treatment and which might be most suitable for you.

 Being diagnosed with advanced cancer or finding out your cancer has recurred or spread, can be overwhelming and you may feel a range of emotions.
 Everyone’s response will be different so you should give yourself time to take in what is happening and do what is comfortable for you.